dklevakin/ai-map/doc/index.md

 2. Click a category to expand its services.
 Click again to collapse it.
 3. When a category contains groups (for example, “Video & Clips” inside Marketing), click the group heading to reveal all services inside it.

+### Searching the Catalog
+1. Use the search field above the canvas to filter services in the active language.
+Input is debounced (≈180 ms) to prevent layout jitter while typing.
+2. Matching categories expand automatically, and only the groups containing hits open while the search is active.
+3. Each matching node receives a blue highlight ring.
+Clear the input (or press the built-in clear button) to restore the default view.
+4. When no services match, a neutral “No results for this query” message appears in the middle of the map.

 ### Service Details
 - Hover over a service name to see a tooltip containing the description, key use cases, and an active link.
 - Click the service name inside the tooltip to open the official website in a new tab.